dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.
 If you donate please write a short message with your HA username :D

+> @maikelstraub — Thanks for your help on slack and an amazing, well documented theme!

 > @rkotulan — Nice designed theme.

 > @Evad — Very nice theme.
 Excellent documentation.